BOO!

 The part that is fiction has been added for the same reason some recipes call for a pinch of salt.
 It may be all but invisible in the overall scheme of things but such an enabling agent allows flavours in combination to develop with the result being a chemistry not possible without the benefit of that 2%.

+So which parts of the story are the sodium chloride?
+Nah, you don’t get that.
 But trust me – it’s more fun that way when your imagination gets to tag along on the day trip as well.

 Capture